daytonaio/daytona/README.md

 How does it work?
 When executing the `daytona create` command, Daytona communicates the environment details to the selected provider, which then provisions the necessary compute resources.
 Once provisioned, Daytona sets up the environment on these resources, allowing the user to interact with the environment seamlessly.

-Prroviders are independent projects that adhere to the Daytona Provider interface.
+Providers are independent projects that adhere to the Daytona Provider interface.
 They can be developed in nearly any major programming language.
-For more details, see [Providers](providers/readme.md)
+More details coming soon.

 ### Plugins
 Plugins enhance Daytona's core functionalities by adding new CLI commands, API methods, or services within the development environments.
 They offer configurable settings to tailor the plugin's behavior to the user's needs.

 Similar to providers, plugins are independent projects that conform to the Daytona Plugin interface and can be developed in a wide range of programming languages.
-For more information, visit  [Plugins](plugins/readme.md)
+More details coming soon.